Ricardosgeral/relier/README.md

 ## Acknowledgements
 My thanks to António Timóteo for his work on cutting the openings in the acquisition aluminium box.
-Also, my thanks to João Paixão for the soldering of the smaller and difficult parts (wires of the mini aviator plugs and the pines in the ADC and of the level shifter).
+Also, my thanks to João Paixão for soldering the smaller and more difficult parts (wires of the mini aviator plugs and the pines in the ADC and of the level shifter).